$20,000 scholarship for students studying chemical engineering at the University of Sydney.

 a.
 The Scholarship is valued at $20,000 per annum and is tenable for four years.

 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 d.
 The scholarship may be held part-time due to extenuating circumstances such as a medical condition which limits the student’s capacity to undertake full-time study.
-An application to hold the scholarship part-time must be submitted via the Scholarships Office for the consideration of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering, or their nominated delegate.
+An application to hold the scholarship part-time must be submitted via the Scholarships Office for the consideration of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate.
 If approved, the value will be paid on a pro-rata basis based on enrolled units of study.

 e.
 The Scholarship will be offered subject to the availability of funds.